 Objectives and Responsibilities

-- To provide strategic advice on and guide the development and implementation of Councils property asset direction for The City
+- To provide strategic advice on and guide the development and implementation of City of Newcastle's (CN) property asset direction for the City

-- To monitor and review progress of Council’s property asset strategies, policies and determinations
+- To monitor and review progress of CN's property asset strategies, policies and determinations

-- To guide and provide recommendations on Council’s property asset acquisition, disposal, utilisation and management
+- To guide and provide recommendations on CN's property asset acquisition, disposal, utilisation and management

-- To align the utilisation, function and nature of Council property assets with Council’s strategic priorities
+- To align the utilisation, function and nature of CN's property assets with Council’s strategic priorities

-- To determine and provide recommendations on Council’s property asset funding priorities.
+- To determine and provide recommendations on CN's property asset funding priorities.

-The Asset Advisory Committee can form working parties to investigate, consider, and provide expert advice on defined tasks and consider issues within its Terms of Reference which are referred to it by Council.
+The Asset Advisory Committee can form working parties to investigate, consider, and provide expert advice on defined tasks and consider issues within its Charter which are referred to it by Council.